MattZhao/cs186-projects/hw3/README.md

 Then, fill out `cacheMap()` such that the output is the same as `rdd.map`, with each partition using a `ClockMap` to do its calculations.
 You may write helper functions if you desire.

 ## Part 4: External Algorithms
 Let's now think about how we can externally sort RDDs.
 We'll merge ideas from both external hashing and external sorting to achieve this (remember the lectures on external two-phase algorithms?).
-You can use the built-in `sorted()` or `.sort` if your list/collection is relatively small (not in the order of MBs).
+You can use the built-in `sorted()` or `.sort` for any _in-memory_ sorting.

 ### Big picture:
 `partitionByKey` is used to generate partitions. `externalSortStream` is used to sort each partition, in which you need to perform an external sort. `sortByKey` is the combining of the partitioning from above and the external sorting of the partition.